Pediatric Orthopedic Surgeons treating a Hammer Toe

 • Serial casting.
 To gradually stretch and lengthen the muscles and tendons in the calf and break the toe-walking habit, your child’s doctor may use a series of brief leg walking casts.
 Serial casting often takes place over a few weeks.

 • Bracing.
 Wearing an ankle foot orthosis (AFO) allows you to stretch and lengthen your child’s muscles and tendons.
 AFO is a plastic brace that extends behind the lower leg and holds the foot at a 90° angle.
-Bracing is usually done over a longer period of time (months instead of weeks) than casting.
+Bracing is usually done over a longer period (months instead of weeks) than casting.

 • Botox therapy.
 For certain people (usually those with neurologic abnormalities that cause increased muscle tone), botulinum toxin injections may be given to temporarily relax the calf muscles.
 This allows muscles to stretch more easily during continuous casting or tensioning.